This is a super quick overview of Jupiter X to help you easily get onboarded. Jupiter X consists of three main areas:

 Customizing 404, search and maintenance pages

 Jupiter X provides an easy way to design your 404 not found page template.
-Just create a page and assign it as a template via Customize > Pages > 404.
+Just create a template and assign it via customizer on Jupiter X -> Theme Styles -> 404.

-You can customize your search results page in Customize > Pages > Search.
+You can customize your search results page in Jupiter X -> Theme Styles -> Specific Pages > Search Page.
 Learn more about customizing search result page.

-You can also create your own custom page and assign it via Customize > Pages > Maintenance to show when your site is in maintenance mode.
+You can also create your own custom page and assign it via Jupietr X -> Theme Styles -> Elements -> Maintenance to show when your site is in maintenance mode.
 Learn more about maintenance mode.

 Create custom post type and dynamic content

-You can organize your content in different post types other than default ones (page, post and portfolio) such as employees, hotel rooms, schools, etc. and customize their designs easily using Jupiter X. First, you need to enable custom post types from Jupiter X > Control Panel > Settings.
-After that, a new additional item called Post Types will be added to the customizer.
+You can organize your content in different post types other than default ones (page, post and portfolio) such as employees, hotel rooms, schools, etc. and customize their designs easily using Jupiter X. First, you need to enable custom post types from Jupiter X -> Settings.
+After that, an additional item with the same name of your Post Types along with its archive page (if it has archive capability) will be added to the Theme Styles -> Specific Pages.

 It will also add the Jupiter X post options below your custom posts.

-Now back to the Customizer > Post types > [your post type], you can decide which elements will be displayed.
+Now back to the Theme Styles -> Specific Pages > [your post type], you can decide which elements will be displayed.
 You can also create a completely custom single page and archive page for your new custom pages.

-To create a single custom post type template, from the Customize > Post Types > [your post type] > Single and then click on New.
+To create a single custom post type template, from the Theme Styles > Specific Pages > [your post type] and then click on New.

 Then find the JX elements (with the blue JX badge) and use them as you want.